Julie Stufft

+Julie Stufft is an American public servant and diplomat who has served as the United States ambassador to Kazakhstan since 2026.
+She previously held the position of senior bureau official at the Bureau of Consular Affairs.

 Early life and education

 Stufft is from Wayne County, Ohio.
 Stufft holds B.A. and B.S. degrees from Case Western Reserve University and a master’s degree from Duke University.

 Career

 Stufft served as senior bureau official for Bureau of Consular Affairs until February 2025.
-On July 9, 2025, she was nominated to serve as U.S. Ambassador to Kazakhstan.
+On July 9, 2025, she was nominated to serve as U.S. ambassador to Kazakhstan.
 The Senate Committee on Foreign Relations held a hearing on her nomination in July 2025.

 Stufft speaks English, Russian, Romanian, French, and Polish.